NGSolve/ngsPETSc/paper/paper.md

 2 (334082)            |3             |4            |6            |
 3 (1333762)           |3             |4            |6            |

 Table 2: The number of iterations required to solve the Oseen problem with different viscosities and different refinement levels.
 In parentheses we report the number of degrees of freedom (DoFs) on the finest level.
-The choosen stopping criterion is the relative residual equal to $10^{-8}$.

-Finally, we consider a Navier-Stokes problem, i.e.
+The GMRES iteration was terminated when the residual norm decreased by eight orders of magnitude.

 Figure 1 shows a simulation of a hyperelastic beam, solved with PETSc nonlinear solvers.
 Figure 2 shows a high-order NETGEN mesh employed in Firedrake for the simulation of a Navier-Stokes flow past a cylinder.
 Figure 3 shows the adaptive mesh refinement for a Poisson problem on an L-shaped domain.